Chinatown, Winnipeg

-Chinatown is an neighbourhood in Winnipeg, Manitoba, that was formed in 1909 and serves as an enclave of Chinese expatriates.
+Chinatown is a neighbourhood in Winnipeg, Manitoba, that was formed in 1909 and serves as an enclave of Chinese expatriates.

 Located on King Street between James and Higgins Avenues, adjacent to the Exchange District, it was officially recognized in 1968.
 Winnipeg's Chinatown is home to many shops and restaurants, including Asian grocery stores and an herbal products store.

 In more recent years, as of 2021, a newer de facto Chinatown in the city's Fort Richmond area has seen more Chinese-Canadian businesses open every year.

 History

 19th century

 Winnipeg's earliest documented Chinese residents were Charley Yam, Fung Quong, and an unnamed woman who came from the United States in 1877.
 After the completion of the first phase of the Canadian Pacific Railway (CPR) line in 1885, hundreds of Chinese began to settle the Prairies.
 Also in 1885, nearly all immigrants of Chinese descent were required by the Chinese Immigration Act to pay a head tax of $50.
 By 1886, the Chinese community had opened 8 laundries.

 At this time, most Chinese arrivals originated from Chenshan Village in Heshan County, Guangdong Province.
 They tried preventing non-Heshan people from settling in Winnipeg by ambushing non-Heshan people at the railway station, assaulting them, and forcing them to continue heading eastward.
 In consequence, an undetermined number of Chinese immigrants who were originally headed to Winnipeg, ended up in Fort William and other eastern cities.
 At times, those who settled in Fort William returned in groups to Winnipeg to assault the Heshan people there.
 This conflict, among other things, development for a Chinatown in Winnipeg did not make headway for several years.
 In addition, by 1900, the federal head tax had risen to $100, and three years later to $500.